Cherry tomato and oregano focaccia on a kitchen worktop with a rolling pin.

 How to make focaccia dough

-Mix the ingredients by hand, with a spatula, or in an electric dough mixer until the dough comes together.
-If you have weighed your ingredients precisely, your dough should be perfect!
+• Mix the ingredients with a spatula or in an electric dough mixer until the dough comes together.

 What to do if your dough is too dry or too wet

-This is so simple.
-Either use your dough mixer or knead it by hand for 5 to 10 minutes on a clean worktop.
+• You can either use a dough mixer or knead it by hand for 5 to 10 minutes on a clean worktop.
 When the dough is smooth and elastic, shape it into a ball.

-Grease a bowl with a tablespoon of olive oil.
-The bowl you used for mixing the ingredients is fine.
+• Grease a bowl with a tablespoon of olive oil.
+The bowl you used for mixing the ingredients will do.
 Put the ball of dough in the bottom of the bowl.
 The oil will prevent it from sticking.
 Cover the bowl with a silicone lid or cling film and leave it in a warm place for an hour.
 The lid or cling film is to prevent the dough from drying out on top.

-Grease a round baking tray with some olive oil.
-Turn the bowl with the dough in upside down and tip the dough directly onto the greased baking sheet.
-A quick shake will free it from the bottom of the bowl.
+• Grease a round baking tray with some olive oil.
+Tip the dough directly onto the greased baking sheet – a quick shake will free it from the bottom of the bowl.

 Focaccia dough after the first dough rise